Registration Confirmation

 In addition, the Milk Shed hosts weekly vendors who will have marked envelopes with their vendor number to use for their products.
 Each vendor (except for egg vendors whom we prepay) needs to be paid independently.
 This is a community project that focuses on local sustainability, so our vendors receive 100% of the profit for their product.

-If you would like to schedule a Farm Tour and meet the cows, please feel free to text me to coordinate a time.
-The farm and storefront is not open to the public, and tours cannot be accommodated upon demand.
+Please know that tours cannot be accommodated upon demand.
 On top of farming full-time, we also have full-time jobs, but teaching and promoting local food sourcing, sustainability, and community involvement is our guiding mission.

 Michelle Schleich